amol9/imagebot/README.rst

 #. python-gi (Python GObject Introspection API)

-	Needed on Linux if using monitor UI.
+	Needed on Linux for gtk UI.
+(Optional).
+If not found, python built-in Tkinter will be used.
 	On Ubuntu: ``apt-get install python-gi``

 #. scrapy (web crawling framework)